jamesstringerparsec/Easy-GPU-PV/README.md

 1) Creates a VM of your choosing
 2) Automatically Installs Windows 11 to the VM
 3) Partitions your GPU of choice and copies the required driver files to the VM
-4) Installs Parsec to the VM
+4) Installs [Parsec](https://parsec.app) to the VM, you can use Parsec for free non commercially.
+To use Parsec commercially, sign up to a [Parsec For Teams](https://parsec.app/teams) account

 WARNING: A work in progress...